andygill/syllabus/syllabus.md

 > D - 60-69
 > F - 0-59

-Assessments will be made based on a final exam, as well as homeworks and/or project(s).
+Assessments will be made based on a mid-term exam, a final exam, as well as homeworks and/or project(s).

 ## Class Participation